mamedev/mame/docs/source/usingmame/ui.rst

 Introduction
 ------------

-MAME provides a simple user interface for selecting a system and software to run and changing settings while running an emulated system.
+MAME provides a simple user interface for selecting the system and software to run and changing settings while running an emulated system.
 MAME’s user interface is designed to be usable with a keyboard, game controller, or pointing device, but will require a keyboard for initial configuration.